 These degrees are ‘campus-blind’, meaning that students are conferred with the same degree as their counterparts at the home universities.
 As such, all SIT students are required to go on an overseas immersion programme (3 to 6 weeks) at their respective overseas university home campus

 SIT’s unique ‘distributed campus’ model means it is developing its own campus buildings within each of the five polytechnics and also a HQ campus.
 SIT is also working towards becoming a university and issuing its own degrees.
-To know more about the courses that are being offered, click on the information fact sheets below

 National University of Singapore (NUS)